Spike in U.S.-Mexico border crossings fuels political tensions as Title 42 ends

 Hundreds of migrants in San Diego, California, including many small children, have been stuck in a no-man's land between two tall border walls, often for days, as they wait to be processed by overwhelmed U.S. border agents.

-On Wednesday, volunteers on the U.S. side passed sandwiches through the gaps in the wall and said conditions between the two walls were "squalid" as confusion reigned over the change in policy.
+On Wednesday, volunteers on the U.S. side passed sandwiches through the gaps in the wall and said conditions there were squalid as confusion reigned over the change in policy.

 "With God's protection, nothing is impossible," he added.